 Preventing loose teeth is as simple as practicing good oral hygiene, eating healthy, and keeping other systemic disease conditions in check.
 A healthy lifestyle that involves a balanced diet and exercise can boost your immune system to help fight disease conditions.

 A good daily oral hygiene program includes brushing, rinsing, and flossing.
 Be sure to avoid harsh chemical toothpastes and instead use toothpaste and mouthwash with pure, proven ingredients.
 This will help kill the bacteria that lead to periodontal problems.

 Effective plaque removal on a daily basis can prevent loose teeth and gum disease.
 Brushing into the gumlines and flossing below the gums removes disease-harboring bacteria.
 Additional nutritional supplementation and essential oils can help gingivitis conditions.
-For more information on preventing loose teeth, see our section on treating Gingivitis.

 - Deep Cleanings (scaling and root planing)

 - Bone grafting

 - Tooth replacement of lost teeth with dental implants

 Most treatments for loose teeth come at a great cost, with hundreds of dollars spent on deep cleanings, bone grafting and gum grafting in order to save a single tooth.